Heather and Andrew share why part-time fostering works for them

 - Fostering Stories

-Why is fostering important to you?
+What does fostering mean to you?

-What has been your highlight so far?
+What's been your highlight so far?

 What do you like most about fostering?